Quick Verdict: Flash Brew Wins for Fresh Iced Coffee

 Who Is This For?

-- Those who want iced coffee on demand without advance planning
+People who want iced coffee without planning the night before.

-- Anyone who finds cold brew too flat or one-dimensional
+Anyone who finds cold brew too heavy or flat.

 Who Is This NOT For?